apache/jackrabbit-filevault/vault-doc/src/site/markdown/usage.md

-      -Xjcrlog <arg>           Extended JcrLog options (omit argument for help) -Xdavex <arg>            Extended JCR remoting options (omit argument for help) --credentials <arg>      The default credentials to use --config <arg>           The JcrFs config to use -v (--verbose)           verbose output
+      -Xjcrlog <arg>           Extended JcrLog options (omit argument for help) -Xdavex <arg>            Extended JCR remoting options (omit argument for help) --credentials <arg>      The default credentials to use --update-credentials     if present the credentials-to-host list is updated in the ~/.vault/auth.xml
+      --config <arg>           The JcrFs config to use -v (--verbose)           verbose output
       -q (--quiet)             print as little as possible